Little Tragedies (rock group): History

 In summer 2000, Alexander Malakhovsky (guitar) and Aleksey Bildin (saxophone) joined the original trio (Ilyin, Skripkin and Babynin).
 With the new line-up, in 2001 the group created the last album of the trilogy to the poems of N. Gumilev, Return (the first were The Sun of Spirit and Porcelain Pavilion).
 The album was first released by the French label Musea Records.
 At the same time the band signed with the record label MALS, the biggest progressive music label in Russia, and the album also became available for the Russian public.

 In 2003 the band released their fourth album, New Faust, a double concept album which was written back in 1997–98.
-In this album Faust is not only the character of a national drama who is conflicting with the society, but he is also a man of the universe seeking ways to clean his soul and acquire a spirit.

 In 2006 the band released a fifth album, The Sixth Sense.
 In the same year the band opened the second day of the InProg 2006 festival.
 In 2007 the band released the first and later the second part of their sixth album based on Russian translations to Chinese poetry, Chinese Songs, with the main theme of the album being the relationship between man and nature.
-In 2008 the band released Cross, which was recorded in August 2007.
-The entire album was based on poetry by Nikolai Gumilev, In 2009 the French label Musea Records will release the Paris Symphony, an unreleased album recorded by the band in 1997 when it featured only three members.

 In 2006 an event happened which attracted the media attention when the instruments of the band were stolen from their rehearsal studio.
 The thief was caught and the instruments were returned to the band.

 In August 2008 the band recorded an instrumental Christmas album called The Magic Shop, which was written ten years before.
 It was released in November 2009 as a free download on the band's web-site as a Christmas gift for the fans.
-At the same year the band's record-label MALS re-released The Sun of Spirit and Porcelain Pavilion, with bonus-tracks, though they were re-released as Gennady Ilyin's solo albums.
 In 2009 the band finished recording a new album called Obsessed.
-The album was released in 2011.

-Between 2011 and 2012 the band recorded an album called At Nights, and the mixing process went through 2013.
-The release date was set for January 2014.
-The Magic Shop, which was released as a free download few years earlier, was released on a CD by Musea Records in 2014.